xrchitron/restaurantList/README.md

 ### Features

 1. users are able to visit restaurant information as a visiter
-2. users are able to promote customized restaurant information
+2. users are able to create customized restaurant information
+3. users are able to search restaurants by name and category
+4. users are able to sort restaurants by different category
+5. users are able to update restaurants' info
+6. users are able to delete restaurants' info
+7. users are able to visit restaurants by pagination

 ## Environment Setup